UnclePunch/hoshi/README.md

-# Hoshi
+# hoshi

-**Hoshi** is a powerful and flexible modloader designed for Kirby Air Ride (NTSC).
-It allows modders to load custom mod files off disc, hook into game code with callbacks, manage mod save data, and extend game behavior with custom menus and scenes.
+**hoshi** is a powerful and flexible modloader designed for Kirby Air Ride (NTSC).

 ---

 ## Features

 - **Mod File Loading**
-  **Hoshi** automatically detects and loads all compatible mod binaries placed in the `mods` folder on the game disc.
-Modders do not need to hardcode any mod paths or registration logic. **Hoshi** handles discovery and initialization automatically.
+  **hoshi** automatically detects and loads all compatible mod binaries placed in the `mods` folder on the game disc.
+Modders do not need to hardcode any mod paths or registration logic. **hoshi** handles discovery and initialization automatically.

 - **Code Hooking**
   Define callback functions for injecting code at key points in game execution.

 - **Unique Save File System**
-  Hoshi creates and manages its own save file, automatically handling save slots for each mod.
+  **hoshi** creates and manages its own save file, automatically handling save slots for each mod.

 - **Custom Settings Menu**
   Add your own toggles and menus to a shared in-game settings menu, allowing users to easily configure your mod.

 - **Scene Injection Support**
   Register new major and minor scenes to integrate fully with the game’s flow and scene manager.

+---

+## Installation

+1. Place the [hoshi.bin](https://github.com/UnclePunch/hoshi/raw/refs/heads/main/out/release/hoshi.bin) in the root directory of your NTSC Kirby Air RIde iso.

+2. Install the entrypoint [gecko code](https://github.com/UnclePunch/hoshi/blob/main/entrypoint/out/codes.txt) or [.gct file](https://github.com/UnclePunch/hoshi/blob/main/entrypoint/out/codes.gct) by your preferred means.
+This will kickstart the hoshi framework.
+I recommend using the .gct with [@JoshuaMKW](https://github.com/JoshuaMKW)'s [GeckoLoader](https://github.com/JoshuaMKW/GeckoLoader/releases), as it is a reliable and permanent installation within your .dol file.

 ---